Altinn/altinn-studio-docs/content/app/development/ux/components/listComponent/_index.en.md

 },
 ```

-SelectedItem and SelectedItemProfesstion are fields in the data model, and name and professtion are properties in the model used to describe a row in this case.
+SelectedItem and SelectedItemProfession are fields in the data model, and name and profession are properties in the model used to describe a row in this case.
 In the example shown here it is created a model to present a row like this:
 ```csharp
 public class ListItem